shishenswallow/k3s/README.md

 1. Legacy, alpha, non-default features are removed.
 Hopefully you shouldn't notice the stuff that has been removed.
-2. Removed most in-tree plugins (cloud providers and storage plugins) which can be replaced with out of tree addons.
+2. Removed most in-tree plugins (cloud providers and storage plugins) which can be replaced with out of tree add-ons.
 3. Add sqlite3 as the default storage mechanism. etcd3 is still available, but not the default.
 4. Wrapped in simple launcher that handles a lot of the complexity of TLS and options.
 5. Minimal to no OS dependencies (just a sane kernel and cgroup mounts needed). k3s packages required